lasigeBioTM/DiShIn/README.md

 # SSM: Semantic Similarity Measure

-Semantic similarity measures has been used to compare different types of entities represented in a semantic-base.
+This software package provides the basic functions to start using semantic similarity directly from a rdf or owl file.

-This software package provides the basic functions to start using semantic similarity.
+- semanticbase.py : provides a function to produce the semantic-base as a SQLite database

-The ssm.py file contains the function and some examples.
+- ssm.py : provides the functions to calculate semantic similarity based on teh SQLite database

-The semanticbase.db contains the entries and the relations between those entries.
+- metals.py : provides examples of semantric similarity for the metals.owl

-Each time the semantic base is updated, the preprocessing.sql contains SQL commands required to run before using ssm.py.
+- chebi.py : provides examples for the ChEBI ontology (in chebi_lite.owl)

-To use an ontology, such as the Gene Ontology, ChEBI or WordNet you just need to convert their entries to the SQL format provided in the file semanticbase.sql
+Notice that we should comment the semanticbase.create call after the .db file has been created, and only uncomment it when a new version of the owl file is available.

 ## References:

 - F. Couto and H. Pinto, The next generation of similarity measures that fully explore the semantics in biomedical ontologies, Journal of Bioinformatics and Computational Biology, vol. 11, no. 1371001, pp. 1-12, 2013 (http://dx.doi.org/10.1142/S0219720013710017)